Why slime is so valuable for kids (and adults).

 Good for concentration problems, stress and anxiety

-- Playing with slime helps with concentration because it is essentially a fidget toy that fulfills the body's need to move, thereby improving attention.
+- Playing with slime helps with concentration because it is basically a fidget toy that satisfies the body's need for movement, thereby improving attention.

-In a Business Insider interview with psychologist Moritz Daum from the University of Zurich, the following can be found:
+In an interview by Business Insider with psychologist Moritz Daum from the University of Zurich, the following can be found:

-- Play therapist Hanson observes that playing with slime and other messy materials allows children to deal with difficulties they have in the “real” world.
-They learn different ways to deal with their feelings (cf. Hanson 2002, p.
+- Play therapist Hanson observes that playing with slime and other messy materials enables children to cope with difficulties they encounter in the "real" world.
+They learn different ways to deal with their feelings (see Hanson 2002, p.
 29).

 - Children can also reduce anxiety and stress by playing with slime .
-Stress balls for children who have to deal with strong aggression are well known.
-Slime can also fulfill this function as well.
+Stress balls are well-known for helping children cope with intense aggression .
+Slime can also fulfill this function.

-- Slime can become a tool for children's self-regulation.
-They learn to pay attention to their bodies and to independently access the tools that they have been shown (cf. Thompson & Raisor, 2013, p.
+- Slime can become a tool for self-regulation for children.
+They learn to pay attention to their bodies and independently access the tools they have been shown (see Thompson & Raisor, 2013, p.
 37).
-This allows them to act independently when they notice that they cannot concentrate or need to reduce stress.
+This allows them to act independently when they notice they are unable to concentrate or need to relieve stress.

-- The slime itself has no fixed shape or expectation.
-It is a "nothing" and can be played with by the children without great expectations, such as at school.
+- Slime itself has no fixed form or expectations.
+It's a "nothing" and can be played with by children without any major expectations, such as in school.

-When making pottery or kneading, one expects a certain product; the children have an idea of successful or unsuccessful figures or feel the expectations placed on them in this regard.
-Slime is easy and it doesn't have to be anything.
-It's enough to just deal with it and be in the moment.
+When making pottery or clay, you expect a certain product; children have an idea of what a successful or unsuccessful figure will look like, or they sense the expectations placed on them.
+Slime is simple, and it doesn't have to become anything.
+It's enough to simply engage with it and be in the moment.
 Slime offers children permission to simply exist without expectations , which can be very liberating for them (cf. Hanson 2002, p.
 24).

-Children too, or even especially, have sensory needs.
+Children, too, or especially, have sensory needs.
 Different children process sensory stimuli differently .
-Therefore, for the sake of completeness, it must also be mentioned that although there are many children for whom playing with slime is good, there are also cases for whom it is (at first) too much (cf. Thompson & Raisor, 2013).
-It is best to accompany the child and approach it slowly if you have no experience with the child.
-However, anyone who has ever seen the child happily playing with mud or play dough can usually not worry.
+Therefore, for the sake of completeness, it should be mentioned that while there are many children for whom playing with slime is good, there are also cases for whom it is (initially) too much (cf. Thompson & Raisor, 2013).
+It's best to accompany the child and approach it slowly if you have no experience with them.
+However, if you've seen your child happily playing with mud or play dough, you can usually rest assured.

 Summary:

--> Slime can be used both at home and by all professionals who work with children (if working conditions permit)
+-> Slime can be used at home as well as by all professionals who work with children (if working conditions allow it)

 -> Promotion of skills: